pcclarke/myd3docs/readme.md

 # Nests

 Nesting in D3 refers to creating hierarchical objects from arrays containing objects with matching property names.
-The nest method creates key-value pairs by grouping elements in an array by a given property, returning an array of hierarchical objects.
-By supplying multiple properties, it is possible to create tree structures with many levels of keys.
+The nest method creates key-value pairs with elements grouped into value arrays by their keys.
+It is possible to create tree structures with many levels by registering multiple keys to the nest method.

-An initialized nest method is called a *nest operator* because it performs operations on data, similar to arithmetic operators.
-A nest operator does not retain any reference to data it has nested and it can be reused with different data inputs.
+An initialized nest method is called a *nest operator* because it performs operations on data, in a similar sense to arithmetic operators.
+A nest operator does not retain any reference to data it has nested, so it can be reused with different data inputs and outputs.
 The only information stored in the nest operator are the keys and other methods used to define how objects should be nested.

 Nests are an extremely useful feature in D3 for analyzing and manipulating data.
-Objects are commonly nested so that the new hierarchy can be iterated through, such as in drawing methods.
-You can also create nest operators to sort the data by keys or leaves, and to calculate summary data using the rollup method.
+Objects are commonly nested so that the new hierarchy can be iterated through.
+For example, iterating through a nested object in a drawing method makes it simple to only draw a subset of data that has the same property.
+You can also create nest operators to sort the data by keys or leaves, and to calculate summary data for a group using the rollup method.

 **Example**